 There may be many reasons why this is an issue for your child.
 A full assessment may include help from several healthcare professionals.

-You will need to bring your own food and drink from home so the team can assess what your child eats and drinks.
+You may need to bring your own food and drink from home so the team can see what your child eats and drinks.

 Translated children's disability network information